Urinary Stones

 Aftercare and Outcome

 The exact aftercare will depend on the location of the stones and the procedure that your pet has undergone.
-Your veterinary surgeon will provide specific recommendations for you and your pet.
-In general, most pets recovering from urinary surgery should have limited activity for the first two weeks of healing.
+In general, potential complications include infection, recurrence of stones, stricture formation (more so with surgery of the urethra or ureter), and blood in the urine.
 Your pet may need to wear an E-collar to prevent self-trauma to the surgery site.
 You should monitor your pet for the appropriate passage of urine after surgery, as well as a return to normal appetite and energy levels.
 It is common for pets to have a small amount of blood in the urine for the first week or two after urinary surgery.

 Many of these stones have a high recurrence rate.